4bbaz/UFO/README.md

 # Flight
-this is a game that a object vehice flys in space.
+this is a game that a object vehice flys in the sky.